planetarium/mimir-uptime/README.md

 ## Notifications and Sync Check

 - **Slack Notifications**: Slack notifications are configured to alert you in case of a test failure.
-- **Sync Gap Check**: The system also verifies the sync state between Mimir and the blockchain.
-If the block sync lags behind by a set number of blocks, it triggers a failure, indicating a potential synchronization issue.